aaravd18/neural_network/README.md

    - **He Initialization**: To mitigate vanishing gradients, especially in deeper networks.
    - **Leaky ReLU**: To keep neurons active and avoid zero gradients, ensuring they continue to contribute to learning.

-This project provided a pretty solid foundation in both the theoretical and practical aspects of neural networks, and I'm excited to explore them further
+This project provided a pretty solid foundation in both the theoretical and practical aspects of neural networks, and I'm excited to explore them further!